csjcode/solutions-architect-metrics-cheatsheet/README.md

 # Cloud Metrics Guide Update!!!

 Good news!!!
-I have created full 800+ page PDF of the info below!!!
+I have created a full 800+ page PDF of the info below!!!
 The "cheatsheet" is still available below too.
+But this PDF goes into extensive detail with charts, formulas, explanations, best practices and more!

 SystemsArchitect.io Store: https://store.systemsarchitect.io/